Pradhi99/ProjectEV/README.md

 Data-Source 2: Charging Station Locator from website https://afdc.energy.gov/data_download?download[data][api]=alt_fuel_stations&download[data][timeframe]=historical

-Unit of Analysis: States in USA (Year)
+Unit of Analysis: Counties in USA (Year)

-Dependent Variable (DV): Ownership percentage
+Dependent Variable (DV): EV infrastructure

-Independent Variable (IV): Increased charging stations
+Independent Variable (IV): Socio-economic characteristics of the counties where EV owners reside

 Research question: How does the EV infrastructure corelates with socio-economic characteristics of the counties where EV owners reside?
 Note that socio-economic characteristics are a combination of social and economic factors such as age, financial, education, local policies etc.